 Urinary retention can be an emergency condition requiring immediate medical attention.

-Urine that is stored in the bladder, which is not being properly eliminated from the body, is known as urinary retention.
+When an individual is storing urine in their bladder, but are unable to urinate, this is known as urinary retention.
 Urinary retention is considered an emergency medical condition because it disrupts the natural flow of urine, and the normal functioning of the urinary system.
 Urinary retention is extremely uncomfortable and will trigger severe pain as the bladder continues to stretch and fill with urine.
 Damage to the bladder or kidneys is possible, and if urinary retention is prolonged and severe, it can result in kidney failure.

 Urinary retention is characterized as being either acute or chronic.
 It may strike suddenly and intensely (acute), as the result of a blockage, or it may be chronic and ongoing as a result of an enlarged prostate.
 Acute retention must be treated immediately to relieve symptoms and avoid organ damage.
 Chronic retention is generally treated over a longer period of time to either remedy or manage the condition.